AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/getting-started/login-and-user-management.md

    >[!NOTE]
    >
-   >If the Web Personalization (WP) user role already exists, make sure it's configured as shown in Step 4.
+   >If the [!UICONTRO Web Personalization] (WP) user role already exists, make sure it's configured as shown in Step 4.

 1. Click **[!UICONTROL New Role]**.